 Energizing colors are those that are bright, strong, or neon.
 Colors such as neon green, bright red, and electric yellow can make a person feel more alert and energized while at the same time irritating your eyes after exposure for too long.
 These colors are most likely to grab a person’s attention and really stand out in the background.
 Strong, highly pigmented colors such as magenta, royal blue, emerald green, and turquoise can also invoke stimulating feelings that leave you energized and feeling refreshed.

-Cool colors such as green and blue are the best for invoking feelings of calm.
+Cool colors such as green and blue are the best color combination for invoking feelings of calm.
 However, so are pastel shades that are cool tones such as lilac, mint, and baby blue.
-Other more neutral colors such as grey, beige, and white can also make you feel calm.
+Other more neutral and softer colors such as grey, beige, and white can also make you feel calm.
 Designs that are simple with fewer colors used are very good for creating feelings of peace and calmness.

 Color Emotion Associated With Specific Colors

 Now that we’ve discussed the different color groups, let’s look at some individual colors and see how they affect a person psychologically.